Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 IT band stretch

 The iliotibial band can relax after this stretch.
 Runners and bikers often feel pain in this area.
-The therapist may apply pressure to the outside of the thigh using their body weight while moving the other person’s leg through various ranges of motion.
+The therapist may apply pressure to the outer thigh with their body weight while moving the other person’s leg through various ranges of motion.

 Shoulder opening stretch